volpinottv/AutoTOR/README.md

 3 : python3 install.py

-4 : interminal type ( aut ) any where you want
+4 : in terminal type { aut } any where you want

 5 : type time to change IP